-As of March 31, 2023, we had total assets of approximately \$18.2 million and working capital of approximately \$12.4 million.
-As of March 31, 2023, our liquidity included approximately \$12.2 million of cash and cash equivalents.
+As of September 30, 2023, we had total assets of approximately \$14.9 million and working capital of approximately \$9.8 million.
+As of September 30, 2023, our liquidity included approximately \$9.7 million of cash and cash equivalents.
+On August 17, 2023, we completed an underwritten public offering, selling 22,880,400 shares of common stock, including 2,984,400 shares of common stock issued pursuant to the full exercise by the underwriter of its over-allotment option, at an offering price of \$0.25 per share.
+We received gross proceeds of approximately \$5.7 million.
+We received net proceeds of approximately \$5.1 million, after deducting underwriting discounts and offering-related expenses.
 On June 10, 2022, we entered into an Open Market Sale Agreement with Jefferies LLC, as agent, under which we may offer and sell, from time to time at our sole discretion, shares of our common stock having an aggregate offering price of up to \$35.0 million in an "at-the-market" or ATM offering, to or through the agent.
-We did not conduct any sales of our common stock pursuant to the ATM offering during the three months ended March 31, 2023.
+During the nine months September 30, 2023, we sold 60,089 shares of its common stock at average price of \$0.42 per share resulting in proceeds of approximately \$25,000.